 • The musician must have the passion and commitment to continue to play for and promote the music for Scottish Country Dancing

-A musician may apply for the 2019 Bobby Brown Music Apprenticeship by submitting:
+A musician may apply for the 2023 Bobby Brown Music Apprenticeship by submitting the following:

 • the completed application form (download Music Application Form)

-• a letter of application which addresses each of the above eligibility criteria
+• a letter of application that addresses each of the above eligibility criteria

 • a recording of three tunes; at least two of the tunes should be in the Scottish idiom